Water School: Essential Resources for Local Officials

 Northville, MI 48168

 Water School registration fee is $175 (includes materials and Continental breakfast for both days).
-Through a generous grant from the Erb Family Foundation, MSUE is able to provide a $100 scholarship to the first 25 individual who register at each event.
+Scholarships available thanks to funding from the Erb Family Foundation and Pure Oakland Water.
+Contact Mary Bohling at firstname.lastname@example.org for details.

 Scholarship money is reimbursable based on completion of program requirements.
 Attendance during both days of the program is required.